-The most internationally known is the Grottaferrata Abbey – Exarchic Abbey of St. Mary of Grottaferrata – was founded in the year 1004 by the saints Nilo and Bartholomew, fifty years before the schism between the catholic and the orthodox churches, on the remains of an ancient roman villa which is believed to have belonged to famous roman orator Cicerone.
+The most internationally known is the Grottaferrata Abbey – Exarchic Abbey of St. Mary of Grottaferrata – was founded in the year 1004 by the saints Nilo and Bartholomew, fifty years before the schism between the catholic and the orthodox churches, on the remains of an ancient Roman villa which is believed to have belonged to famous roman orator Cicerone.

 The Abbey is now of Byzantine rite, under the authority of the Holy See.
-Abbot Nilo da Rossano, who came from the Byzantine Calabria, built the monastery in the same place were he had an apparition on the Holy Mary.
+Abbot Nilo da Rossano, who came from the Byzantine Calabria, built the monastery in the same place where he had an apparition on the Holy Mary.
 Because he didn’t see the works completed, since he died the year after his arrival in Grottaferrata, the task was, thus completed under the supervision of St. Bartholomew.
-The façade, with its rose window, has being restored to its original shape.
+The façade, with its rose window, has been restored to its original shape.
 The façade also has small ‘blind’, gothic style, arches which decorate its sides.

 Cardinal bishop Antonio Maria Cagiano de Azeredo, in 1857, urged the Frascati community to perform some works in concomitance with the Diocesan Synod of 1858.
 In 1908, more major works had to be done, and the inside floors were completely remade.
 Due to the WWII bombings, the cathedral was completely destroyed, with the exception of the façade and the perimeter walls, from which the cathedral stood up again in 1949.
 The roof was restored in 1965 and the façade in 2002.
-The St. Peter Cathedral of Frascati stands right in the centre of town – Piazza San Pietro – and its open to the public.
+The St. Peter Cathedral of Frascati stands right in the center of town – Piazza San Pietro – and it’s open to the public.

-ST. SYLVESTER (Barefooted Carmelites Friars Convent) – MONTECOMPATRI
+St. Sylvester (Barefooted Carmelites Friars Convent) – Montecompatri

-At the times of the noble Altemps family, the Barefooted Carmelites Friars, took possession of St. Silvestro, named after an existing oratory, dedicated to the Pope-Saint Silvestro.
-According to tradition, St. Francis of Assisi, sent two of his monks who established a convent in that area.
+At the times of the noble Altemps family, the Barefooted Carmelites Friars took possession of St. Silvestro, named after an existing oratory, dedicated to the Pope-Saint Silvestro.
+According to tradition, St. Francis of Assisi sent two of his monks who established a convent in that area.
 For two centuries it was flourishing, then, all of a sudden, it was unexpectedly, abandoned.
 In 1448, princess Colonna di Salerno, at that time owner of the building, gave it over to the Canonry of the priests of St. Giovanni in Laterano who were authorized by NiccolÃ² V, to erect an abbey.
 Standing on the hilltop, it also incorporates the pre-existing oratory.
-In 1521, Gerolamo Vida, a great scholar and humanist, was elected, by Pope Leone X, abbot of S. Silvestro and later made bishop of Alba (Piedmont Region) by Pope Clemente VII.
+In 1521, Gerolamo Vida, a great scholar, and humanist, was elected, by Pope Leone X, abbot of S. Silvestro, and later made bishop of Alba (Piedmont Region) by Pope Clemente VII.

 Finding itself without an abbot, the abbey was taken over by the Reverenda Camera Apostolica – the Reverend Apostolic Chamber, and Pope Paul III turned it into a ‘Commendam’.
 A big benefice of which cardinal Umberto Gambara took advantage right away, by turning the abbey into a big mansion, surrounded by beautiful gardens, which Pope Paul III often enjoyed.
-When cardinal Gambara passed away, in 1549, the ‘Commendam’ was given to Gianfrancesco Gambara, also a cardinal like his predecessor uncle, who, in return, passed it on to his nephew, cardinal Francesco Pisano.
+When cardinal Gambara passed away, in 1549, the ‘Commendam’ was given to Gianfrancesco Gambara, also a cardinal like his predecessor uncle, who, in return, passed it on to his nephew, Cardinal Francesco Pisano.

 – Michael A. McCain –